Public Ledger (Philadelphia): 20th century

-The paper made money in the 1920s, but saw circulation fall in half and profits disappear in the Great Depression.
-Some observers criticized the paper for an indistinct editorial policy which may have alienated readers.
-On the one hand, it endorsed reform politicians, while on the other hand, the paper was decidedly anti-labor.
-The paper ran anti-union advertisements during the 1919 Amalgamated Clothing Workers of America strike, but ran no pro-strike ads.
+Throughout the 1920s and prior to the Great Depression, the Public Ledger was profitable.
+But with the Great Depression's onset, circulation fell in half and profits disappeared.
+Some observers criticized the newspaper for an indistinct editorial policy, which they contend may have alienated readers.
+On the one hand, it endorsed reform politicians; on the other hand, the newspaper was decidedly anti-labor.
+The newspaper ran anti-union advertisements during the 1919 Amalgamated Clothing Workers of America strike, and ran no advertisements supporting the strike.

-Despite the circulation slump caused by the Depression, Curtis expanded by buying The Philadelphia Inquirer in 1930 for $18 million, but he did not consolidate the two franchises.
-When Curtis died in 1933, he was estimated to have lost $30 million on his newspaper ventures, with little to show for the investment.
-In 1934, the Ledger was absorbed into the Inquirer, and management was assumed by John C. Martin, the son-in-law of the second Mrs. Curtis.
-He became General Manager of Curtis-Martin Newspapers.
+In 1930, despite the circulation slump caused by the Great Depression, Curtis expanded by buying The Philadelphia Inquirer for $18 million, but he did not consolidate the two newspapers.
+When he died in 1933, Cutis was estimated to have lost $30 million on his newspaper ventures, with little to show for the investment.

-The final years
+In 1934, the Public Ledger was absorbed into the Inquirer, and management was assumed by John C. Martin, son-in-law of Curtis' second wife.
+Martin became general manager of Curtis-Martin Newspapers.

-On April 16, 1934, the morning and Sunday editions were merged into The Philadelphia Inquirer (also held by the heirs of Curtis).
+On April 16, 1934, the morning and Sunday editions were merged into The Philadelphia Inquirer, which were also owned by Curtis' heirs.
 The Evening Public Ledger continued to be published independently.

-In 1939 John Martin was forced out of the management of the Evening Ledger, and control was assumed by Cary W. Bok, Curtis's younger grandson.
-Bok spent two years trying to make the paper pay, without success.
+In 1939, John Martin was forced out of the management of the Evening Ledger, and control was assumed by Cary W. Bok, Curtis's younger grandson.
+Bok spent two years unsuccessfully trying to make the newspaper profitable.
 In 1941, the Evening Public Ledger was sold to Robert Cresswell, formerly of the New York Herald Tribune.
-Mounting debts brought on a court-ordered liquidation, and the paper ceased publication in January 1942.
+Mounting debts led to a court-ordered liquidation of the newspaper, which ceased publication in January 1942.